HOUSTON CAR ACCIDENT ATTORNEYS

 How long do I have to file an injury claim in Texas?

 Texas law states that you have 2 years from the date of the injury to file an injury claim.
-Any legal action must be taken within that time frame – should you fail to file a claim by the 2-year deadline, you could be giving up the opportunity to have your case heard.
+Any legal action must be taken within that time frame – should you fail to file your accident claim by the 2-year deadline, you could be giving up the opportunity to have your case heard.
 It’s imperative that you take action as soon as possible after an accident.
 By waiting to contact an attorney, it may be more difficult to gather evidence that is crucial to your case, including medical documentation and bills.

 What Should I Do After a Car Accident?